System and setup requirements to support TFS-Project Server integration

 Each machine on which Project Professional is used to synchronize data between enterprise project plans and team projects and each machine that is used to administer the configuration of the two server products.

 Each application-tier server that hosts Team Foundation Server and that will participate in synchronizing data with Project Server.
-For more information, see Installing Team Foundation Server and Visual Studio ALM.
+For more information, see Team Foundation Server install guide.

 Team Foundation Server Extensions for Project Server